 Newcastle Place evaluates tax positions taken or expected to be taken in the course of preparing its tax returns to determine whether it is "more likely than not" that each tax position would be sustained upon examination by a taxing authority based on the technical merits of the position.
 Tax positions not deemed to meet the more-likely-than-not threshold would be recorded as a tax benefit or expense in the current year.
-For the six month period ended December 31, 2021, Newcastle Place has not recorded any such tax benefit or expense in the accompanying financial statements.
-As Newcastle Place was incorporated in 2021, no federal tax returns have been filed.
+During year ended December 31, 2022 and the six-month period ended December 31, 2021, Newcastle Place did not record any such tax benefit or expense in the accompanying financial statements.
+Lifespace's federal income tax returns are open to examination for the year ended December 31, 2021, which would have included Newcastle Place.